lsst-dm/dmtn-020/index.rst

 over this note.
 You are encouraged to submit bug reports so that this document can be made compliant.

-Be aware of prefixes: “LDM-” documents refer specificially to the Data Management subsystem, “LSE-” to Systems Engineering, “LPM-” to Project Management.
+Be aware of prefixes: “LDM-” documents refer specifically to the Data Management subsystem, “LSE-” to Systems Engineering, “LPM-” to Project Management.